Aberdeen building news, Northeast Scotland construction developments photos, Scottish property project design images

 Scott Sutherland End of Year Show 2024

-A new flood defence institute for Stonehaven, regeneration proposals to revitalise Aberdeen’s harbour area and visionary ideas to redevelop sites across the North East, are among some of the show-stopping projects that will be exhibited at the Scott Sutherland School of Architecture End of Year Show at Robert Gordon University.
+A new flood defence institute for Stonehaven, regeneration proposals to revitalise Aberdeen’s harbour area and visionary ideas to redevelop sites across the North East, are among some of the projects to be exhibited at the Scott Sutherland School of Architecture End of Year Show at Robert Gordon University.

 12 February 2024